mclarenhao/spiror/README.md

       };

-   So I wanna provide an easy-OOP script language to enhance the standard javascript programing language.  spiror programing language features as below:
+   So I wanna provide an easy-OOP script language to enhance the standard javascript programing language.

       /* begin */
       @package cn.spiror.sample;